6 – Follow the OHEDR structure for crystal-clear results paragraphs

 For example, a result paragraph:

-- dived right into experiments without explaining the hypothesis being tested;
+- stated a hypothesis without explaining the observation it is based on;- dived right into experiments without explaining the hypothesis being tested;

 - provided data without explaining which experiment had been conducted;